 All outdoor activities in New Zealand are now permitted.

-Fish and Game New Zealand have announced the Game BIrd season starts Saturday 23 May
+Fish and Game New Zealand kicked off the Game BIrd season on Saturday 23 May.